rmehta125/Research_Portfolio/SPHCode/README.md

 <p></p>

 As can be seen, angular momentum is well conserved.
 Part of this investigation also involved determining the rotation period of the target bodies post-impact.
 The main collision scenario I tested was the canonical impact, which is theorized to have formed the Moon.
 The analysis returned a period of 5 hours after impact, which is consistent with the spin rate necessary to explain the current angular momentum of the Earth-Moon system.
-The programs used for this analysis are RotationAnalysisInertia.py and MomentumAnalysis.py and are included in this folder.
+The programs used for this analysis are RotationAnalysisInertia.py and MomentumAnalysis.py which are included in this folder.

 ## Adding a Resume Option